data301-2021-summer2/Data-Analysis-/Archives/images/README.md

-The archives folder is used to store any redundant files or data.
+This particular archives folder is used to store any redundant files or data.